Ilyxrl/Ilyxrls-RDR2-Ped-Tool/README.md

 ### Skeleton Merger

-- Scans a donor file and copies missing bones into your base skeleton file.
+- Scans a .yft.xml file and copies missing bones into another .yft.xml file.
 - Fixes bone numbers and connections so the game does not crash.
 - Shows the total bone count of your files automatically.